shaneholloman/markdown-moose/dev/ideas.md

   - Handle complex HTML structures and tables
   - Configurable options for conversion rules

+- [ ] **Pull from URL Plugin**
+  - Convert HTML to Markdown from a URL
+  - Configurable options for download and extraction
+  - Handle complex HTML structures and tables
+  - Save images locally and update links

 ## Already Implemented

 ### [x] Image Downloader Plugin